The resources sector is working towards achieving waste management and resource recovery targets

 QRC is currently working with Government to develop guidance material in relation to the handling, management and disposal of different regulated waste categories.

 End of Waste framework

-The End of Waste framework under the Waste Reduction and Recycling Act 2011 allows the resources sector to reuse or transfer waste material to a third party for beneficial purposes.
-Examples of where waste can be beneficially used rather than being disposed to landfills, include:
+The End of Waste framework under the Waste Reduction and Recycling Act 2011 allows the resources sector and other waste generators to reuse or transfer waste material to a third party for beneficial purposes.
+Examples of where waste from the resources sector can be beneficially used rather than being disposed to landfills, include:

 - Reuse of treated water sourced from coal seam gas wells for crop irrigation; and